Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 ### Testing

 - Manual testing was carried out on this site.
-- All code used has been tested to ensure that everything is working as it ought to.
+- All links were tested to ensure working correctly & all external links are opening on a new tab.
 - All CSS code has passed the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw Validator Homepage")
 - [Cross Browser Testing](https://crossbrowsertesting.com/ "Cross Browser Testing Homepage")  was used to ensure that the site has been tested for viewing support across the following browsers:
   - Google Chrome